albertovpd/hand_dance/Readme.md

 # Hand Dance.
 Final project at Ironhack Madrid.

-Hand Dance is an app that allows you to play music with your hand in front of a camera.
+Hand Dance is an app that allows you to play music with your hand in front of a camera thanks to real-time image and audio multiprocesses.

 The app processes the position of the hand each frame, draws a square highlighting it and delivers a tone each 2 frames depending on the size of that square.